Whichever regional Methanol markets you work in, ICIS offers the thorough pricing information you need to operate with confidence.

 Our insights into regional Methanol markets are provided by our network of reporters based locally in those markets.

-Two new methanol plants scheduled for startup in 2019 in the Americas have been delayed to 2020, bringing more supplies into a market already facing a global surplus.
-With even more supplies coming into the market in 2020 – all set for the expected increase in demand from China for methanol-to-olefins (MTO) plants – concerns of global oversupply remain for methanol.
+Two new methanol plants scheduled for start-up in 2019 in the Americas – set for the expected increase in demand from China for methanol-to-olefins (MTO) plants – have been delayed to 2020, bringing more supplies into a market already facing a global surplus.
+With even more supplies coming into the market in 2020 and the coronavirus pandemic, concerns of global oversupply amid weakened demand remain for methanol.